emredumaan/memory-lane/README.md

 - Mobile-friendly design
 - Account management (password change, name change, account deletion)

-## Locally Running for Development
+## Testing and Development

-To run the Memory Lane web application locally, follow these steps:
+To run the Memory Lane web application locally in dev mode, follow these steps:

 1. Clone the repository: